navneetset/pebbles-gts-overhauled-readmes/README.md

 ## Issue Tracking and Support

-We understand that issues may arise, and thus we aim to provide comprehensive support to address any problems or questions you might have:
+I understand that issues may arise, and thus I aim to provide comprehensive support to address any problems or questions you might have:

 - **Issue Tracker**: Use the repository's issue tracker to report bugs, suggest enhancements, or view existing tickets.
 - **Discord Server**: Join our Discord server for direct support, community discussions, and the latest updates.